SunXQlab/scMLnet/vignettes/Tutorial_of_scMLnet.md

 # Tutorial of scMLnet
 Compiled: September 15, 2020

 For this tutorial, we will be using scMLnet to construct the multi-layer signaling network between B cells and Secretory cells from scRNA-Seq data of BALF in COVID-19 patients.
-The expression matrix and annotation of clstuers can be found in the `/data` folder and the prior information about interactions in the `/database` folder.
+The expression matrix and annotation of clstuers can be found in the `/example` folder (or be downloaded from <a href="https://zenodo.org/record/4267609#.X6uRrVC-vVg" target="_blank">Zenodo</a>) and the prior information about interactions in the `/database` folder.

 # Preparation